clg-admin/JAM-LTS/docs/7_human_settlements_infrastructure/1_entradas.rst

-.. list-table:: **Table 13.
-Data used to model Human Settlements and Infrastructure Sector.**
+.. list-table:: **Table 16.** Data used to model Human Settlements and Infrastructure Sector.
    :widths: 40 60
    :header-rows: 1